-What is Modern Slavery?
+What is modern slavery?

-Modern slavery is complex; but simply put, it describes a situation where someone is made to do something, and another person gains from this.
+Modern slavery is complex, but simply put, it describes a situation where someone is made to do something and another person gains from this.
 It is deception or coercion for the purpose of exploitation.

-The purpose of exploitation may include forced labour, sexual exploitation, domestic servitude, criminal exploitation, forced/ sham marriage and organ harvesting.
+The purpose of exploitation may include:

+- forced labour

+- sexual exploitation

+- domestic servitude

+- criminal exploitation

+- forced and sham marriages

+- organ harvesting.